Testing a Workflow Version

 {% step %}

-To test the parts of the workflow that are not visible to the requester, such as approval, you must use an approver account or ask a privileged approver.
-Then, check that the approver part of the workflow is also working correctly.&#x20;
+To test the parts of the workflow that are not visible to the requester, such as approval, you must use an approver account or ask a privileged approver for help.
+Then check that the approver part of the workflow is also working correctly.

 This task separation is due to the fact that no user can approve their own requests, even if they are just test requests.